Uberi/Autonomy/README.md

 ### Resources/Functions.ahk

-Utility functions bridging compatibility differences between the original version of AutoHotkey and the "AHK Code Tools" dialect.
+Utility functions bridging compatibility differences between AutoHotkey and Autonomy.
 Required for development until the compiler is fully self hosting, will be removed afterwards.

 ### Resources/Reconstruct.ahk